bb-acarrera/PLUTO/docs/validatorConfig.md

 The frequency (in seconds) that a run will check if older runs processing the same file are finished.
 Default is 10 seconds.

 ## hungRunPollingInterval
 The frequency (in seconds) that the server will check for runs that have failed to mark themselves complete.
 Default is 21600 seconds (6 hours).
+If this is 0 then the check is not done.

 ## runMaximumDuration
 The maximum amount of time (in seconds) a run can take to process a file.
 When exceeded, the server will terminate the run.
 Default is 600 seconds.